zowe/docs-site/docs/extend/extend-apiml/zowe-api-mediation-layer-security-overview.md

 - **OIDC authentication**

   API ML is now able to authenticate mainframe users with external/distributed IDP (OIDC provider), such as OKTA, KeyCloak and others.
-  Client applications can ask their users to login at OIDC provider's authentication page and then access APIs with the JWT provided by the external IDP.
-The basic flow is:
+  Client applications can ask their users to log in at OIDC provider's authentication page, and then access APIs with the JWT provided by the external IDP.
+The following process outlines that basic flow:
-  - The client application intiates OIDC authentication flow with the distributed IDP
+  - The client application intiates OIDC authentication flow with the distributed IDP.
-  - The user provides their credentials as required at the provider's authentication page/end-point
+  - The user provides credentials as required at the provider's authentication page/end-point.
-  - The client application obtains authorization in form of code that is exchanged for access JWT token (eventually also Identity JWT and Refresh JWT)
+  - The client application obtains authorization in the form of code that is exchanged for access JWT token (or an Identity JWT and Refresh JWT).
-  - The client application passes the access JWT token to the API ML GW with subsequent requests for mainframe resources
+  - The client application passes the access JWT token to the API ML Gateway with subsequent requests for mainframe resources.
   - API ML federates the user identities and calls the requested resource with appropriate mainframe user credentials

-For more information please read the detailed explanation of the [OIDC authentication and Identity Federation](api-mediation-oidc-authentication.md)
+For more information, see the detailed explanation of the [OIDC authentication and Identity Federation](api-mediation-oidc-authentication.md)

 ### Zowe API ML services